Angiogenesis, Inflammation & Therapeutics | Online ISSN 2207-872X

 Hu, Z. J., Yin, J. M., & Feng, Y. M. (2020).
 Lower circulating interferon-gamma is a risk factor for lung fibrosis in COVID-19 patients.
 Frontiers in immunology, 11, 585647.

 Jadoo, S. A. A., Alhusseiny, A. H., Yaseen, S. M., Al-Samarrai, M. A. M., Al-Delaimy, A. K., Abed, M. W., & Hassooni, H. R. (2020).
-Knowledge, attitude, and practice toward COVID-19 among Iraqi people: a web-based cross-sectional study.
+Knowledge, attitude, and practice toward COVID-19 among Iraqi people: A web-based cross-sectional study.
 Journal of Ideas in Health, 3(Special2), 258-265.

 Jung, S. Y., Kim, B. G., Kwon, D., Park, J. H., Youn, S. K., Jeon, S., ... & Park, B. J. (2015).
 An outbreak of joint and cutaneous infections caused by non-tuberculous mycobacteria after corticosteroid injection.
 International Journal of Infectious Diseases, 36, 62-69.